worldcoin/world-id-discord/README.md

      --profile=default
    ```

-1. Grab `WorldID-Discord-Bot.discordbotapiEndpoint<some hash>` output (it should be an url similar to `https://3dhsrvte6f.execute-api.us-east-1.amazonaws.com/prod/`) and save it into <b>INTERACTIONS ENDPOINT URL</b> on your Bot settings at Discord Developers Portal.
+1. Grab `WorldID-Discord-Bot.discordbotapiEndpoint<some hash>` output (it should be an url similar to `https://3dhsrvte6f.execute-api.us-east-1.amazonaws.com/prod/`) and save it into <b>Interactions endpoint URL</b> on your Bot settings at Discord Developers Portal.

    > If you are seeing `interactions_endpoint_url: The specified interactions endpoint url could not be verified` error during this step then make sure that you provided proper `bot_app_id` and `bot_public_key` CDK context values (carefully review steps above).

-1. Grab `OAuth2CallbackUrl` output (similar to `https://2rrg16x6qh.execute-api.us-east-1.amazonaws.com/prod/oauth2callback`) and save it into `Redirects` field on the bot `OAuth2` settings.
+1. Grab `OAuth2CallbackUrl` output (similar to `https://2rrg16x6qh.execute-api.us-east-1.amazonaws.com/prod/oauth2callback`) and save it into `Redirects` field on the bot `OAuth2` General settings.

+1. Head over to the **URL Generator** tab of **OAuth2** and create a link with the following scopes:
+   - Scopes: `guilds`, `bot`, `applications.commands`
+   - Redirect URL: Select the URL you added in the previous step.
+   - Bot permissions: `Manage Roles`, `Send Messages`, `Embed Links`, `Attach Files`.

-1. Install the app in your Discord server.
+2. Visit the generated URL to install the bot in your server.

 <!-- WORLD-ID-SHARED-README-TAG:START - Do not remove or modify this section directly -->
 <!-- WORLD-ID-SHARED-README-TAG:END -->